michaelsauter/crane/README.md

 ```

 ## Advanced Usage
 Next to containers, you can also specify groups, and then execute Crane commands that only target those groups.
 If you do not specify `--target`, the command will apply to all containers.
+However, you can override the default by specifying a `default` group.
 Also, every container can be targeted by using the name of the container as an argument to `--target`.
 Groups of containers can be specifiec like this (YAML shown):

 ```
 groups: